baoxingsong/AnchorWave/README.md

  -n   FILE    output anchors file
  -o   FILE    output file in maf format
- -f   FILE    output sequence alignment for each anchor/inter-anchor region in maf format -t   INT     number of threads (default: 1)
+ -f   FILE    output sequence alignment for each anchor/inter-anchor region in maf format -b   FILE    output the sequence alignment method used for each anchor/inter-anchor region, in bed format -t   INT     number of threads (default: 1)
  -fa3 INT     if the inter-anchor length is shorter than this value, stop trying to find new anchors (default: 100000) -w   INT     sequence alignment window width (default: 100000)